ernscht/nitro-project-less/project/docs/nitro.md

 ### Contributing

-* For Bugs and Features please use [GitHub](https://github.com/namics/generator-nitro/issues)
+* For bugs and features please use [GitHub Issues](https://github.com/namics/generator-nitro/issues)
 * Feel free to fork and send PRs to the current `develop` branch.
-That's the best way to discuss your ideas.
+That's a good way to discuss your ideas.

 ### Example Project Includes